-After the judge assigned to Abulkhair's case asked to be relieved of his responsibility for issuing a judgment, al-Ghamdi stepped in and presided over the trial's fifth session, on April 15, 2014.
+After a previous judge assigned to Abulkhair's case asked to be relieved of his responsibility for issuing a judgment, al-Ghamdi stepped in and presided over the trial's fifth session, on April 15, 2014.
 At that session, al-Ghamdi issued a decision convicting Abulkhair and sentencing him to 15 years in al-Haer Prison.

 Al-Ghamdi did not inform his family or his lawyer, Ibrahim Almodaimigh, of the conviction.
 In addition, he sentenced Abulkhair to a 15-year travel ban set to begin after his release, and he fined Abulkhair 200,000 Saudi riyals (approximately $53,000).
 The charges of which al-Ghamdi convicted Abulkhair include "swaying public opinion" and "insulting the Saudi kingdom."

-Al-Ghamdi offered to reduce Abulkhair's prison sentence to ten years, if he committed to stop his political activities, but Abulkhair refused.
+Al-Ghamdi offered to reduce Abulkhair's prison sentence to ten years, if he committed to stop his peaceful political activities, but Abulkhair refused.

 See case: Waleed Abulkhair